guybedford/amdquery/README.md

 Pluggable Selector Functionality
 --------------------------------

-Then provides a plugin API for loading selector-compatible modules for modular selector functionality loaded with the syntax 'amdquery!moduleName'
+AMD Query provides a plugin API for loading selector-compatible modules for modular selector functionality loaded with the syntax 'amdquery!moduleName'

 For example, an event module can provide the click event method as: